achiwa912/tet/README.md

 <h2>License</h2>

 Thank you very much for the great library, images and sound effect data.
-These copyrights are owned by the authors.
+Copyrights of these resources are owned by the authors.
 Visit their web pages for license information.

 * Uses Python arcade library: https://arcade.academy/index.html
 * Background images are from https://pixabay.com/
 * Sound data are from 魔王魂 at https://maoudamashii.jokersounds.com/

-Zen Tetris Python script copyright (C) 2020 Kyosuke Achiwa, 2020
+Zen Tetris - Copyright (C) 2020 Kyosuke Achiwa